 If you’re lucky, you may find a TJ Maxx with The Runway, a stylish section of high end designer clothes within the womens’ department.

 Go with patience and be prepared to comb the racks.
 Return policy is 30 days.

-I’m going to lump these three together.
-If you’re looking for inexpensive basics, you can’t go wrong with all three.
-Don’t expect to wear these clothes much more than a season.
+If you’re looking for inexpensive basics, you can’t go wrong with either of these lower priced retailers.
+Don’t expect to wear these clothes much more than a season or two.
 Think shorts for around the house, T shirts, casual accessories, or lounge wear.
 Although lately I’m loving the sweaters I’m finding at H&M!

-If you’re like me you love to save money on the basics so you can splurge on better quality pieces that make your wardrobe.
-Shoes for example!
-But that’s another blog post.
-Have fun shopping and let me know if you have any favorites and why they work for you.
+If you’re like me you love to save money on the basics so you can splurge on better quality pieces that lift your wardrobe.
+Shoes and boots for example!
+I always spend a little more on footwear because it’s worth it and can up the whole look.